Competitive Grants Program

-To develop and/or preserve rental housing for low- and very-low income households, the elderly, and those with special needs.
-Examples of special needs populations include the disabled, ex-offenders, victims of domestic abuse, and youth aging out of foster care.
+THDA's Tennessee Housing Trust Fund Competitive Grants are awarded to agencies for the purpose of developing and/or preserving rental housing for low- and very-low income households, the elderly, and those with special needs.
+Examples of special needs populations include the disabled, formerly incarcerated individuals, victims of domestic abuse, and youth aging out of foster care.

 - New construction